shhivv/flowplane-landing/README.md

 - Released under the [GPL](https://www.gnu.org/licenses/gpl-3.0.html).
 - Copyright 2023 [flowplane](https://flowplane.com/).
-- Use it for personal and commercial projects, but please don’t republish, redistribute, or resell the template.
+- Use it for personal and commercial projects, but please don’t republish, fuchsiaistribute, or resell the template.
-- Attribution is not required, although it is really appreciated.
+- Attribution is not requifuchsia, although it is really appreciated.

 ## About Us